 Although soft serve is appearing in more cafés and on more dessert menus, it’s still not as common as ice cream or frozen yogurt, so I always keep a running mental list of places that offer it.
-But now with summer in full swing, I thought it was high time to get this list in writing, especially since Nosh’s 2015 soft serve guide is a bit limited and outdated.
+And now with summer in full swing, I thought it was high time to get this list in writing.

 So here’s to my fellow soft serve lovers.
 Let me know if I missed any of your favorite places in the comments section below.

 For those who’ve had a taste from East Coast soft serve truck, Mister Softee, you may have wondered why anyone hasn’t yet brought a fleet of these trucks to the East Bay.
 Well, it turns out there is a Mister Softee truck based in Redwood City that can be booked for events across the Bay Area.
 But here’s a better idea if you’re looking for a mobile swirl — Brown Cap.
 The Berkeley-based soft serve truck offers vanilla or Dutch chocolate Straus organic soft serve in a variety of sizes, in cones or bowls and with several topping options (most notable: Maldon sea salt and raspberry powder).
 Brown Cap also serves vanilla soft serve as an affogato with Jittery John’s cold brew coffee or as a float with Stewart’s root beer or orange cream soda.
 The truck can be hired for private events, but you can also find it parked at local spots around the East Bay.
-This summer, Brown Cap can be found at 11 a.m.-5 p.m., Sundays, at 1911 Fourth St. in Berkeley and from 1–6 p.m., Thursdays, at the south entrance of Jewell’s Terrace Park in Albany.
+This summer, Brown Cap can regularly be found at 3 p.m., Thursdays, at Jewell’s Terrace Park in Albany.
 Follow Brown Cap on Twitter for up-to-date information on its next appearance.

-Cheese Board’s soft serve is hand’s down my absolute favorite.
+Cheese Board’s soft serve is hands down my absolute favorite.
 Made with buffalo milk from Petaluma’s Double 8 Dairy, which has a higher fat content than cow’s milk, the soft serve is extra rich and velvety.
 Cheese Board’s pizzeria always offers two flavors, which rotate with the season, and of course, can be combined as a swirl.
-On my recent visit, Cheese Board was serving plain (no, not vanilla, but more like “sweet cream,” according to the Cheese Board employee we asked) and salted caramel.
+In case you were wondering, its “plain” soft serve is not vanilla, but more like “sweet cream,” according to the Cheese Board employee.
 Here’s a tip: Instead of getting in line again for dessert, order your soft serve with your pizza.
 After you’re finished chowing down on slices, skip the line and pick up your cone at the counter when you’re ready.
 Just remember to keep your receipt!
 Cheese Board Pizza Collective, 1512 Shattuck Ave. (at Vine), Berkeley

 One night just before 9 p.m. in Berkeley, I was in the mood for dessert and nothing seemed open — then I saw the illuminated neon sign on University Avenue promising me a fast, cheap and satisfying dessert fix at a good “old fashion” walk-up window.
 Ah, sweet relief!
 The soft serve at Fosters Freeze is probably not made with the highest-quality milk base, but the website claims its made with “real milk” and it does hold a nice coiled shape with its airy creamy texture, which was better than some of the more expensive artisanal versions I had.
 Fosters Freeze gives the option of chocolate dipped cones, but I can’t recommend it — the chocolate is more plastic than palatable.
 You can also try the soft serve in shakes, parfaits, sundaes, Freezes and Twisters, but I always go old-school: a chocolate-vanilla swirl cone.
 Fosters Freeze, 1199 University Ave. (at Curtis), Berkeley